-- Certain sectors require a complete redefinition of value chains to be considered sustainable, with the emergence of new sectors in place of established ones. - A case in point is the Energy sector, where sustainability implies moving away from oil and gas to renewables like tidal energy. - Community resilience or lab based fish production through bioreactors, just to cite a few, are other examples of technologies and strategies that could have substantial impact.
+- Certain sectors require a complete redefinition of value chain to be considered sustainable, with the emergence of new sectors in place of established ones. - A case in point is the Energy sector, where sustainability implies moving away from oil and gas to renewables like tidal energy. - Community resilience or lab based fish production are other examples of technologies and strategies that could have substantial impact.